How We Build

 source of vitamin A.

-Keep in mind, this is how WE build our pens.
+Keep in mind, this is just how we build our pens.

 There are other ways of doing things.